Mechanism of Action15 min readJune 4, 2026

 Regulatory status

 Semaglutide holds FDA approval for two indications: type 2 diabetes management (Ozempic, subcutaneous; Rybelsus, oral) and chronic weight management (Wegovy, subcutaneous).
-These approvals are for specific branded pharmaceutical formulations.
-The compound is not on the WADA Prohibited List in the context of general metabolic research, though researchers should consult current WADA S4 (hormone and metabolic modulators) language as it evolves.
+These approvals are for specific branded pharmaceutical formulations produced by Novo Nordisk under defined Good Manufacturing Practice conditions.
 Compounding of semaglutide under 503A or 503B status has been subject to FDA regulatory action; the current status of these pathways is covered in the FDA 503B GLP-1 exclusion proposal article.

 For full compound data including molecular formula, chemistry details, and the extended study registry, see the semaglutide library profile.